 What is your protagonist setting out to do in the story?
 Is their future an open book or are they bound by some sort of mechanism to a specific outcome?

 In the example of “making fate,” I’d say that your protagonist has something that they absolutely, positively want (objective) and they set out to get it.
-They are more active throughout, and they drive the events of the story by pursuing whatever it is.
+They are more active throughout, and they drive the events of the story by pursuing whatever it is (more on what an active protagonist is).
 They are the tip of the arrow, and the plot follows from them.
 They will encounter obstacles, certainly, and they will be frustrated in their pursuits, but if I look on the page, I will see someone who is spearheading the story.
 It’s a character driven story, more or less, with usually some wrenches thrown into the mix.

 Character and Plot: Following Fate